oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 OAuth clients as native applications and browser-based applications, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
 This document is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

 Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
-{{-oauth-security-topics}} and browser-based applications are expected to follow those recommendations as well.
-This document expands on and further restricts various recommendations given in {{-oauth-security-topics}}.
+{{RFC9700}} and browser-based applications are expected to follow those recommendations as well.
+This document expands on and further restricts various recommendations given in {{RFC9700}}.

 Notational Conventions